DRMPN/ajax-video-transcoder/README.md

 ## Overview

-ajax-video-transcoder is a secure web application that allows users to easily convert WebM videos to MP4.
-It provides a private and convenient way to transform video files, offering user authentication and a simple interface for uploading, processing, and downloading converted content.
+ajax-video-transcoder is a secure web application that simplifies video conversion.
+It allows users to privately transform WebM videos into the widely compatible MP4 format through an easy-to-use interface, ensuring convenient access and control over their files.

 ---